 With advancements in the browser world, every browser including Google Chrome, Safari, Firefox, Opera, and Microsoft Edge supports some degree of a built-in browser password manager.
 If you're using the Chrome Browser, it stores the encrypted passwords in your primary Google Account and it can be accessed from passwords.google.com.
 Google's password manager allows you to view clear-text passwords and also allows you to manage them.
 Safari browser combined with Apple's iCloud keychain can bring features similar to Chrome.
 Firefox also offers a decent level of password management with the ability to assign a master password.
 Opera and Edge also provide a basic password manager that you can utilize to make your digital life easier, but they are behind the major browser brands such as Chrome, Safari, and Firefox.

 Third-party Password Managers

-If you're like most people, using a password manager will make your life easier as you don't have to remember that 12-character long password you created a year ago.
-Some people may question whether keeping all your passwords in one place such as in a password manager is a good thing to do?
-What if the company that is providing you the password manager gets hacked?
-All password managers offered in the market use a digital vault mechanism that encrypts your password with a hash-code (such as your master password) to prevent hackers from accessing the clear-text passwords.
+If you're like most people, using a password manager will make your life easier as you don't have to remember that 12-character-long password you created a year ago.
+Some people may question whether keeping all your passwords in one place such as in a password manager is a good thing to do.
+What if the company that is providing you with the password manager gets hacked?
+All password managers offered in the market use a digital vault mechanism that encrypts your password with a hash code (such as your master password) to prevent hackers from accessing clear-text passwords.
 Chances are that your passwords will be kept in a safe vault and stowed away from hackers from viewing them.

 - Create a secure and unique password for each website you use (i.e. random password generator).